SSalario

 Need the calculator?

 Use the main Tulsa drone operator salary calculator for the modeled $61.2K median, entry/senior range, take-home pay, and local cost-of-living adjustment.
-This FAQ supports that calculator with Part 107, employer, and industry context.
+This FAQ supports that calculator with Part 107, sector, and industry context.

 Tulsa drone operator pay by industry (2026)